 - 1/4 tsp salt

-- In a large sauce pan (or in a bowl in the microwave at 30 sec increments), heat the almond milk and 3 Tbsp Earth Balance until warm and melted, never reaching boiling.
-Remove from heat and let cool to 110 degrees, or the temperature of bath water.
+- DOUGH: In a large sauce pan (or in a bowl in the microwave at 30-second increments), heat the almond milk and vegan butter until warm and melted, never reaching boiling.
+Remove from heat and let cool to 110 degrees F (43 C) or the temperature of bath water.
 It should be warm but not too hot or it will kill the yeast.

-- Next add in flour 1/2 cup at a time, stirring as you go.
+- Next add in flour 1/2 cup (68 g) at a time, stirring as you go (you may not add it all).
 The dough will be sticky.
-When it is too thick to stir, transfer to a lightly floured surface and knead for a minute or so until it forms a loose balll.
-Rinse your mixing bowl out, coat it with canola or grapeseed oil, and add your dough ball back in.
+When it is too thick to stir, transfer to a lightly floured surface and knead for a minute or so until it forms a loose ball (be careful not to overmix).
+Rinse your mixing bowl out, coat it with avocado or olive oil, and add your dough ball back in.
 Cover with plastic wrap and set in a warm place to rise for about 1 hour, or until doubled in size (see photo).

-- On a lightly floured surface, roll out the dough into a thin rectangle.
-Brush with 3 Tbsp melted Earth Balance and top with 1/4 cup sugar and 1/2 – 1Tbsp cinnamon.
+- FILLING: On a lightly floured surface, roll out the dough into a thin rectangle (the thickness of the dough should be about 1/4-inch).
+Brush with melted vegan butter and top with sugar and desired amount of cinnamon.

 - Once the oven is hot, bake rolls for 25-30 minutes or until slightly golden brown.
 Let cool for a few minutes and then serve immediately.

-- Optional: Frost with dairy free cream cheese frosting or a simple mixture of powdered sugar and almond milk.
+- Optional: Frost with dairy-free cream cheese frosting or a simple mixture of 1 cup (112 g) organic powdered sugar and 1-2 Tbsp (15-30 ml) almond milk.